 Hitchcock's Vertigo is one of the most obvious influences on Shutter Island and Scorsese would have been wise to note that past the brilliant style Hitch gave the viewer a place to safely stake their emotions.
 No matter what mysteries unraveled over the course of Vertigo, Jimmy Stewart's tragic love for Kim Novak's Madeleine was constant from beginning to end.
 Even when the plot twisted and turned on itself it only revealed new dimensions to the central love story.
 Shutter Island never lets the audience get their footing long enough for such a connection.
 Rather than emotionally investing in the story the audience is led to immediately start anticipating the rug being pulled out from under them.
 As a result, for all the operatic drama going on we can hear the plot gimmicks creaking away below the surface.

 Mention must be made that the one completely successful part of Shutter Island is Leonardo DiCaprio's lead performance as Teddy.
 The all-star supporting cast is fine as expected, but Leo digs deep, adding layers and shadings not found on the page.
 DiCaprio went from being dismissed as a Tiger Beat pretty boy after Titanic to being panned for getting blasted off the screen by Daniel Day Lewis in Gangs of New York.
 Now, after this, his fourth collaboration with Scorsese, I would like to get at the head of those lining up to apologize for ever doubting his abilities.
-Between this performance and this high-tension jangled nerve work in The Departed, DiCaprio has earned the mantel of successor to De Niro, a worthy collaborator for Scorsese.
-He is among the top actors working today.
+Between this performance and this high-tension jangled nerve work in The Departed, DiCaprio has grown into his role as Scorsese's go-to collaborator.

 Somewhere after the release of Goodfellas, Scorsese went crossed from being one of the most respected cinematic artists in the world into bona fide living legend status.
 He's even become something of a box office draw in his old age as Shutter Island looks to be his third picture in a row to cross one hundred million in ticket sales.
 And while I'm not suggesting Scorsese has gone soft or that his work is no longer vital, I do confess to missing the hungrier Scorsese of the Seventies and Eighties before he had unlimited budgets.
 I'd be fascinated to see what Marty would come up with if he had to scrabble for his financing like Orson Welles had to do at this point in his career.
 For all the brilliant technicolor glory of Leo's dream sequences in Shutter Island, they are not nearly as effective at placing us in the protagonist's state of mind as one shot of Travis Bickle getting lost in the fizzing of his Alka Seltzer in Taxi Driver.